Sally Hawkins: 2000s

-She has also lent her voice to numerous radio series such as Concrete Cow, on which she also was a writer, Ed Reardon's Week, Think the Unthinkable, Cash Cows, War with the Newts and The Party Line.
+She has also lent her voice to numerous radio series such as Concrete Cow, on which she also was a writer, Ed Reardon's Week, War with the Newts, and Think the Unthinkable.

 In 2006, Hawkins returned to the stage, appearing at the Royal Court Theatre in Jez Butterworth's The Winterling.
-During 2006 she also made uncredited appearances in Richard Ayoade's Man to Man with Dean Learner where she played various uncredited roles in various deleted scenes included on the series DVD.
-She was later directed by Ayoade on two of his films, The Double and Submarine.
+During 2006, she also made uncredited appearances in Richard Ayoade's Man to Man with Dean Learner where she played various uncredited roles in various deleted scenes included on the series DVD.
+She was later directed by Ayoade in two of his films, The Double (2013), and Submarine (2010).
 In 2007, she played Anne Elliot in the television film of Jane Austen's Persuasion.
 Her performance was well received by critics and was awarded a Golden Nymph.
-She also had a supporting role in the Woody Allen film Cassandra's Dream, starring Colin Farrell and Ewan McGregor.
+She also starred alongside Colin Farrell and Ewan McGregor in the Woody Allen film Cassandra's Dream (2007).

-In 2008, Hawkins had her breakthrough when reunited with Leigh for a third time in the 2008 comedy-drama film Happy-Go-Lucky, portraying Poppy Cross, a kindhearted primary school teacher.
+In 2008, Hawkins had her breakthrough when reunited with Leigh for a third time in the 2008 comedy-drama film Happy-Go-Lucky (2008), portraying Poppy Cross, a kindhearted primary school teacher.
 Roger Ebert gave the film four out of four stars, praising its humor and depth and Hawkins's acting, stating "[Sally Hawkins] is a joy to behold."
 Peter Bradshaw wrote in The Guardian that "Sally Hawkins plays [Poppy] superbly", while Tom Long of The Detroit News dubbed her performance "Oscar-worthy".
 Her performance received many accolades, including winning a Golden Globe Award for Best Actress – Motion Picture Musical or Comedy and Silver Bear for Best Actress.

+2010s

-Three films starring Hawkins, Made in Dagenham, Submarine and Never Let Me Go, all premiered at the 2010 Toronto International Film Festival.
+Three films starring Hawkins, Made in Dagenham, Submarine, and Never Let Me Go, all premiered at the 2010 Toronto International Film Festival.
 All three received positive reviews and Hawkins's performances were met with critical acclaim.
 Regarding her performance in Made In Dagenham, Roger Ebert wrote that "[Hawkins] shows an effortless lightness of being" while Xan Brooks of The Guardian remarked that "Hawkins gives a winning performance".
 In October 2010, she appeared on Broadway as Vivie in Mrs. Warren's Profession at the American Airlines Theatre.
 In 2011 she had a supporting role in the film adaptation of Jane Eyre, and was the female lead in the romantic comedy film Love Birds.

 In 2012, she and Rafe Spall co-starred in the play Constellations at the Royal Court Theatre and later Duke of York's Theatre.
 The play was met with positive reviews and won the best play category at the Evening Standard Theatre Awards.
-She also had a small role as Mrs Joe in the 2012 adaptation of the Charles Dickens novel Great Expectations.
+She also starred as Mrs Joe in the film Great Expectations (2012).